AutoARIMA

 Order of seasonal-differencing.

-• Negative: Automatically identifies seasonal-differencing order Canova-Hansen test.
+• Negative: Automatically identifies seasonal-differencing order using the Canova-Hansen test.

 • Others: Uses the specified value as the seasonal-differencing order.